 With effect from September 2009, Google web search officially started disregarding the keyword meta tag completely.
 It means it stopped using the Meta tag “keywords” in their algorithm for search rankings.
 Google also said that this decision is not permanent and there is no assurance that they will never use it again.
 But they did say that it is highly doubtful they will use Meta keywords for ranking purpose in the future.

 Yahoo, Bing And Other Search Engines:

 In the same year 2009, Yahoo at the SMX East Conference announced that it would no longer use Meta keywords in their ranking algorithm.
 Later an article announced that they conducted an experiment and found the statement made by Yahoo is false.

 To this Yahoo responded, and stated that they are still indexing the Meta keyword tag, giving it the least importance in their system.
 Keywords which are visible to the user and appear in any other part of the page, such as the ones in the body, title, description, anchor text, etc.., are given top priority for ranking the page.
 Re-occurrence of these keywords and keyword stuffing would not help in ranking the page at any cost.
 Hence Yahoo stated that it would be more effective to include keywords in the body of the page, or anywhere in the page to boost the ranking.

 Concluding everything Yahoo said that if there are no factors to rank the webpage except the Meta keywords tag, then these tags are used as a last resource for ranking the webpage.

-By summarizing the above points, we can state that improper usage of Meta keywords can do more harm than good when used in a wrong way.
+By summarizing the above points, we can state that improper usage of Meta keywords can do more harm than good when used in the wrong way.

 Can We Use Meta Keywords Now?